LZQthePlane/Object-tracker-collection-Opencv-DeepLearning/README.md

 # Object-tracker-collection-with-openCV
-Collection of object-tracker projects of hot topics, with python and opencv.
+Collection of object-tracker projects of hot topics, with opencv and deeplearning.
 (The code comments using here is chinese)

 ----------------------------------------------------